-The principal activity of the municipal entity is the distribution of electricity to industries, businesses and households mainly in the Mangaung and Southern Free State areas.
+The principal activity of the municipal entity is the distribution of electricity to industries, businesses and households mainly in the mangaung and southern free state area and operates principally in South Africa.

 The operating results and state of affairs of the municipal entity are fully set out in the attached financial statements and do not in our opinion require any further comment.